influenzanet/python-ifncli/readme.md

 `web_app_url` is an example (you have to use it in your email templates using the syntax described in [the doc](docs/email.md), as it's user defined you can define the variables you want and use them in templates.

-To use a configuration file you can either:
+To use a configuration file you have 3 ways:

-- use the '--config' argument and pass the file location
+If you have one fixed target environment (you only manages one platform deployed on one location):

+You can either:
 - Define the environment variable `IFN_CONFIG` with the path of the yaml file to use (caution it's not 'INF_CONFIG').
+- or use the '--config' argument and pass the file location

 To manage several platforms you can have one config for each, and switch from one another by changing the environment variable value to point to another configuration variable.